India-China Himalaya conflict: Does Beijing have an advantage after talks stall? | DW | 10.11.2020

 A seven-month standoff between India and China over the Himalayan Ladakh region looks like it will drag on into winter.
-Experts say China is prepared to take advantage of any complacency from the Indian side.
+Experts say China is prepared to take advantage of any complacency on India's side.

 With winter setting in, the armies of India and China are settling in for the long haul in the eastern part of Ladakh, an Indian Himalaya territory bordered by China and part of a tangled territorial dispute between the two Asian powers.